scala/docs.scala-lang/_overviews/scala3-macros/tutorial/quotes.md

 ```

 In general, the quote delays the execution while the splice makes it happen before the surrounding code.
-This generalisation allows us to also give meaning to a `${ .. }` that is not within a quote, this evaluate the code within the splice at compile-time and place the result in the generated code.
+This generalisation allows us to also give meaning to a `${ ... }` that is not within a quote.
+This evaluates the code within the splice at compile-time and places the result in the generated code.
-Due to some technical considerations we only allow it directly within `inline` definitions that we call a [macro][macros].
+Due to some technical considerations, only non-quoted splices are allowed directly within `inline` definitions that we call a [macro][macros].

-It is possible to write a quote within a quote, but usually when we write macros we do not encounter such code.
+It is possible to write a quote within a quote, but this pattern is not common when writing macros.

 ## Level consistency
-One cannot simply write any arbitrary code within quotes and within splices.
-A part of the program will live at compile-time and the other will live at runtime.
+One cannot simply write any arbitrary code within quotes and within splices, as one part of the program will live at compile-time and the other will live at runtime.
-Consider the following ill-constructed code.
+Consider the following ill-constructed code:

 ```scala
 def myBadCounter1(using Quotes): Expr[Int] = {